 How much luggage can I bring?

 You are limited by most airlines, so check with the carrier.
 However, we suggest you pack as lightly and in as compact a form as possible.
-Space may be tight, we insist you bring soft luggage.
+Bring only soft luggage to be carried on a support truck.

 How much luggage should I bring?

 Keep it minimal.
-One set of riding kit for the tour and a couple of sets of clothes for the evening.
-You can always pick up cheap clothing locally and there are laundry facilities at two-night stops.
+One set of riding kit for the tour and a few sets of clothes for the evening.
+There are usually laundry facilities at two-night stops – check your chosen itinerary.
 Leave some space for shopping you do in SA.

 Isn’t south africa A Dangerous crime hell?